Borders and security

 For more detailed information on the protection of your personal data, please read this consultation's specific privacy statement.

-The results of the public consultation will be taken into consideration when developing policy in the area of this Consultation.
+The results of this public consultation have been taken into consideration when developing policy on interoperability, and we are grateful to all those who responded to the consultation.